interrogator/corpkit/README.md

 <a name="parallel-processing"></a>
 ### Parallel processing

-`interrogate()` can also parallel-process multiple queries, corpora or speaker IDs.
+`interrogate()` can also parallel-process multiple corpora, speaker IDs, or queries.

 <a name="multiple-corpora"></a>
 #### Multiple corpora